 Major gifts of $10,000 and up given in perpetuity, as memorials or tributes to individuals, by family and friends or by corporations or associations.
 Such gifts are payable as a one-time donation or over five years.
 The principal is never spent.
 Endowed funds are invested with interest spent in accord with the policies of the Foundation, which are available upon request but subject to change as dictated by market and economic conditions.
 All endowed funds are recognized through creation of a portrait of the individual for whom the fund is named, an individual brochure and a place on the KCC Foundation Donor Wall.
-Each fall, endowment donors are invited to our annual scholarship dinner to meet their student recipients.
+Each fall, endowment donors are invited to our annual scholarship event to meet their student recipients.

 Gifts of any amount are accepted; however, donations of $1,500 and over can be considered a Named Scholarship in which the donor can name the scholarship and set criteria.
 To name a scholarship, the donor pledges to provide support for three consecutive years.
-Each fall, scholarship donors are invited to our annual scholarship dinner to meet the recipients of their scholarship(s).
+Each fall, scholarship donors are invited to our annual scholarship event to meet the recipients of their scholarship(s).

 Gold Key Scholarships

 KCC’s most prestigious scholarships that recognize and encourage outstanding academic and personal achievement awarded to high school graduates.
 The donor agrees to provide a gift of $4,500 for the first and second years at KCC.
 Each fall, scholarship donors are invited to our annual scholarship event to meet the recipients of their scholarship, Board of Trustees and the Foundation Board of Directors.

 The Foundation promotes and encourages gifts for specific program needs identified by the faculty of KCC.
 Such additional monetary support enriches the lives of KCC students providing them with a well-rounded educational experience.